 The Colosseum itself was a masterwork of Roman engineering and architecture – in fact, it’s the model for the design of our modern athletic stadiums.
 Except for the grisly entertainment awaiting you inside, a visit to a spectacle at the Colosseum of Ancient Rome was similar to going to a game at Yankee Stadium.
 You went to the ticket booth, got your pottery sherd “ticket” with the number of your section and seat on it, and entered the massive arena through one of the eighty vomitoria – or entranceways – around the exterior.
 Vomitorium derives from the Latin for “rapid discharge”, and they weren’t kidding – the stadium could be filled to the capacity of 50,000 people in 15 minutes and evacuated in only 5.
 Each entrance, stairway, and seat was numbered, allowing you to find your seat immediately.
 But if you were a gravedigger, actor, or former gladiator, you were banned from the games by nature of your profession.

 And what about the 242 different plant species?
 242 have been counted today, but since 1643 a total of 684 species have been found within the site.
 Different theories exist for this diversity, with some arguing that the seeds of all those exotic plants came from the droppings of the vast array of animals that the Romans imported from all corners of the Empire for their gladiatorial spectacles.

 These are just a few of the amazing facts about the world’s most famous amphitheater and one of our most well-known destinations.
 Come with us to stand in the footprints of gladiators and emperors in Rome!

 Stay tuned for more articles about our favorite TFT destinations.
-You can visit the Colosseum in Rome on our Classic Italy, Greece & Italy, Cinque Terre Service with Rome and Sorrento, or our Discover Europe trip in the summer of 2010!
+You can visit the Colosseum in Rome on many of our awesome Italy programs this summer!